isabelteo/isabelteo/README.md

 - 📫 How to reach me **e0563890@u.nus.edu**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1nhICh6VBtfNXcSKBOCPiTZdpwZ_KY8Ws/view?usp=sharing](https://drive.google.com/file/d/1nhICh6VBtfNXcSKBOCPiTZdpwZ_KY8Ws/view?usp=sharing)
+- 📄 Know about my experiences by viewing my resume from [here](https://drive.google.com/file/d/1nhICh6VBtfNXcSKBOCPiTZdpwZ_KY8Ws/view?usp=sharing)

 - ⚡ Fun fact **I enjoy dabbling with new things from sports like ice skating to crocheting and playing the guitar**